Last Updated on September 18, 2022 by Mark Roberts

 Many Roku users experience that their Roku remote drains the battery faster.
 Lucky for you, there are several ways to fix this problem.
-These are simple, easy to follow, and will help you fix up your remote in no time.
+These are simple, easy to follow, and will help you Roku remote battery drain fix.

-Moreover, Roku has a new update which fixes this battery drain issue automatically.
+Moreover, Roku has a new update that automatically fixes this battery drain issue.

-Read on to find out how to fix your Roku remote battery draining issue quickly without burning a hole in your pocket!
+Read on to find out how to quickly fix your Roku remote draining battery issue without burning a hole in your pocket!

 Contents on this page